High&Low The Movie 2 / End of Sky: Awards

-Sequels & Spin-offs
+Sequels and spin-offs

 High&Low The Movie 3 / Final Mission

 High&Low The Movie 3 / Final Mission was released on November 11, 2017.
 It was directed by Sigeaki Kubo and Tsuyoshi Nakakuki.

 DTC -Yukemuri Junjou Hen- from High&Low

 DTC -Yukemuri Junjou Hen- from High&Low is a spin-off that focus on a trip of Sannoh Rengokai (Hoodlum Squad)'s members Dan, Tettsu and Chiharu, the small sub-unit DTC.
 It was released on September 28, 2018 and directed by Sigeaki Kubo.